 Just as you would to start a Live Assist trial, you will need to be a CRM administrator to enable Live Assist for USD.
-If you are the same administrator who initiated the trial, this process may seem redundant; however there are some subtle differences that I'll point out as I take you through the steps.

 This will return you to the Live Assist provisioning form.
 Select your Dynamics 365 instance from the dropdown.

 All of the steps listed thus far are the same as if you were starting a new trial, but this is where the process begins to differ.
 You will see a spinning "instance loading" indicator on the righthand side while the system looks up your instance details.

 Once the details are loaded, the "contact email" field will become disabled (your organization already has a default contact for Live Assist), and the "Install Live Assist ... for Unified Service Desk" checkbox becomes enabled (you've already provisioned USD on the server).
 Check this box, as well as the one beneath the License Terms, and submit the form.

 If your submission was successful, you should see a message indicating that provisioning is underway.
 Just as when you initiated the trial, a confirmation email will be sent to the primary contact when Live Assist for USD provisioning is complete.

 You can check on the provisioning status in the Dynamics 365 Admin Center.
 Select your instance, and click on the blue "Edit" button next to the word "Solutions" on the right.

 This will list the solutions available for your Dynamics instance.
 Initially, the status for "Live Assist for Microsoft Dynamics 365 Unified Service Desk" will appear as "Installation Pending".